 Dan and Tanya fly Delta via Minneapolis and Amsterdam.
 They find there has been more restrictions in the past on British Airways for carry-on weight and size.
 We suggest going through Amsterdam if possible.
 You can usually get one free stop on the return (e.g. Amsterdam) with this long of an international flight.
-Some people will stop for a few days on their return in Amsterdam for a visit.
+Some people will stop for a few days in Amsterdam on their return for a visit.
 Talk to your airline representative for details when booking.

 Tourist Visa needed: EASY online application.
 We will send you a link to purchase before the trip.
 Tourist visas are valid for three months from the date of application.
 Your passport should be have six months validity and two blank pages for the entry stamp.

 Morning safaris can be chilly—you may want to wear a sweater/fleece with a t-shirt underneath as it will warm up considerably by mid-morning.
 The afternoons will be very hot and the evenings are mild but not cold.

 On safari, most people wear shorts and a t-shirt during the day and put on a long-sleeved shirt and pants in the evening for protection from mosquitoes.
 Should you be particularly sensitive to the sun, a loose cotton shirt is essential during the day.